K-miran/k-miran.github.io/_pages/about.md

 Positions are available for postdocs, graduate students, and interns (junior or senior student) in areas in security, privacy, and deep learning.
 If you are interested in applying for a position, please send an email to me.

 # 🔥 News
+- I will serve on the ["FHE.org"](https://fhe.org) Advisory Board from July 2027.
-- The first KIAS PACOH Homomorphic Encryption Workshop will be held in Sokcho from next Monday through Friday [PACOH](https://symposia.kias.re.kr/pacoh-he2026)
+- The first KIAS PACOH ["Homomorphic Encryption Workshop"](https://symposia.kias.re.kr/pacoh-he2026) will be held in Sokcho from June 29 to July 2.
 - Our work, ["The (In)security of Approximate Computation Protocols from CKKS"](https://ckks.org/blog/2026/Insecurity-ckks-protocol/), was recently highlighted in a CKKS.org blog post.
 - Our Hanyang University team received the Grand Prize at the 2025 National Cryptographic Technology Contest, organized by the National Intelligence Service of Korea (국가암호공모전2025 대상). [[URL]](https://www.yna.co.kr/view/AKR20251023108400017?input=1195m)
 - Our paper ["privateST: A Feasible Framework for Privacy-preserving Spatial Transcriptomics Prediction from Histopathology Images"](https://doi.org/10.1038/s41598-026-55961-4) has been published in Scientific Reports.